Clean Air Day

 Clean Air Day is a national event that raises awareness and encourages action on clean air and climate change issues.
 It always takes place on the Wednesday of Canadian Environment Week, which is the first week of June.
-This year Clean Air Day is June 7.
+In 2018 Clean Air Day is June 6.

 Why is Clean Air Day important?

 Air quality is one of seven focus areas of The City’s Environmental Master Plan (EMP), with a goal of improving the air quality and reducing emissions.
 However, despite efforts to improve air quality, Red Deer has not met national air quality standards in recent years, specifically for Fine Particulate Matter.

 Awareness and education initiatives such Clean Air Day are an important part of our approach to improving air quality in the community.
 Whether you reduce emissions from your car, spread the word about the importance of clean air or choose sustainable transportation, we all have a role to play in protecting our air quality.